IBM/webspherelab/Liberty_Perf_Lab.md

 Garbage collection (GC) automatically frees unused objects.
 Healthy garbage collection is one of the most important aspects of Java programs.
 The proportion of time spent in garbage collection versus application time should be [less than 10% and ideally less than 1%](https://publib.boulder.ibm.com/httpserv/cookbook/Major_Tools-Garbage_Collection_and_Memory_Visualizer_GCMV.html#Major_Tools-Garbage_Collection_and_Memory_Visualizer_GCMV-Analysis).

-This lab will demonstrate how to enable verbose garbage collection in WAS for the sample DayTrader application, exercise the application using Apache JMeter, and review verbose garbage collection data in the free [IBM Garbage Collection and Memory Visualizer (GCMV)](https://publib.boulder.ibm.com/httpserv/cookbook/Major_Tools-Garbage_Collection_and_Memory_Visualizer_GCMV.html) tool.
+This lab will demonstrate how to enable verbose garbage collection in WAS for the sample DayTrader application, exercise the application using Apache JMeter, and review verbose garbage collection data in the free [IBM Garbage Collection and Memory Visualizer (GCMV)](https://www.ibm.com/support/pages/garbage-collection-and-memory-visualizer) tool.

 ## Garbage Collection Theory

 All major Java Virtual Machines (JVMs) are designed to work with a maximum Java heap size.
 When the Java heap is full (or various sub-heaps), an allocation failure occurs and the garbage collector will run to try to find space.
 Verbose garbage collection (verbosegc) prints detailed information about each one of these allocation failures.

-Always enable verbose garbage collection, including in production (benchmarks show an overhead of \~0.13% for [IBM Java](https://publib.boulder.ibm.com/httpserv/cookbook/Java-Java_Virtual_Machines_JVMs-OpenJ9_and_IBM_J9_JVMs.html#Java-Java_Virtual_Machines_JVMs-OpenJ9_and_IBM_J9_JVMs-Garbage_Collection-Verbose_garbage_collection_verbosegc)), using the options to rotate the verbosegc logs.
+Always enable verbose garbage collection, including in production (benchmarks show an overhead of less than 1% for [IBM Java](https://publib.boulder.ibm.com/httpserv/cookbook/Java-Java_Virtual_Machines_JVMs-OpenJ9_and_IBM_J9_JVMs.html#Java-Java_Virtual_Machines_JVMs-OpenJ9_and_IBM_J9_JVMs-Garbage_Collection-Verbose_garbage_collection_verbosegc)), using the options to rotate the verbosegc logs.
 For [IBM Java](http://www.ibm.com/support/knowledgecenter/SSYKE2_8.0.0/com.ibm.java.lnx.80.doc/diag/appendixes/cmdline/xverbosegclog.html) - 5 historical files of roughly 20MB each:

     -Xverbosegclog:verbosegc.%seq.log,5,50000